Turtini/openshift-vm-demo/README.md

 This section allows you to create and manage virtual machines within the cluster.

+Choose Red Hat Enterprise Linux 9.

 ---

 ## Step 3 — Create a Virtual Machine

 Click **Create Virtual Machine**.

-Choose **From Template** for the demo.

-Example template:

-* Red Hat Enterprise Linux
-* Fedora
-* Windows Server

-For our demo, choose Red Hat Enterprise Linux 9.
+Choose under **2 Select Instance Type** General Purpose U Series.

 Provide a name for the VM.